Cherukara railway station

-Cherukara railway station is a minor railway station serving the town of Cherukara in the Malappuram district of Kerala, India.
-It lies in the Shoranur–Mangalore section of the Southern Railways.
+Cherukara railway station is a minor railway station in Southern Railways, serving the town of Cherukara in the Malappuram district of Kerala, India.

+It lies in the Shoranur–Nilambur section of the Southern Railways.
+The station code is CQA.
 Trains halting at the station connect the town to several cities in India such as Nilambur, Shoranur and Angadipuram.

 Nilambur–Shoranur line

 This station is on a historic branch line, one of the shortest broad-gauge railway lines in India.
 This entire station route is known for its scenery and is surrounded by trees on both sides of the track.
 This station has trees over the platform.